 As you have seen you don’t need a big budget to help you lower your expenses and carbon footprint.
 With a couple of DIY caulking and weather-stripping projects, you can be on your way to saving money and the environment.
 So plan that weekend project while you are still thinking about it!

 If you really want to fix all the invisible leaks, you can get a professional inspection to help you find where air escapes.
 They can do a blower door test and suck air out of the house while looking through an infrared camera or using a smoke pencil to find all the leaks.
-(As air is sucked out of the house, air will more quickly come through the cracks, enabling them to see clearly were the biggest leaks are.)
 After the leaks are found, you can rest assured that you know where to apply the caulking and weather-stripping.

-However, simply caulking and applying weather-stripping in spots that typically leak takes only an hour or two to saves 5-10% of the energy you use.
-By following these simple instructions for caulking and these for weather stripping you can make a big impact with little effort.
+By simply caulking and applying weather-stripping in spots that typically leak you'll be able to save 5-10% of your home heating costs in only an hour or two.
+Following these simple instructions for caulking and these for weather stripping will make a big impact with little effort.
 As far as DIY home improvement projects go, this one is a breeze.

 On the topic of air, it is also important to be aware of air quality effect and pollution from the products we buy.
 It’s not just the project but the quality of the product used in the project that make the positive difference.
 Look for low and ultra-low VOC (Volatile Organic Compound) products.
-VOCs can have serious negative health effects and create ground-level ozone which also has negative health effects, especially at higher temperature as seem with climate change.
-Thus, we have even more reason to lower our carbon footprints by fixing the air leaks in our home to help fight climate change.
+VOCs can have serious negative health effects and create ground-level ozone which also has negative health effects, especially at higher temperature.

 Please post in the comments with any comments, questions, or suggestions!